Interview by Meritxell Rosell

 What are the biggest challenges you face for the development of your projects?
 (For example in collaborative projects like the one you did with Bjork)?
 And what was your most challenging project so far?

 Every project has challenges because we are working with a new media.
 There is no rule book, we are writing the rules as we go along.
 It’s exciting but incredibly hard work too.
 One of our latest projects, the reveal of Jaguar’s I-PACE concept car (working with Imagination) was our most ambitious to date.

-This combination of ultra high-resolution footage and audio content allows for a truly immersive viewing experience.
-The video was Directed by Andrew Thomas Huang, and the App co-collaborators included: Chris Pike (BBC) and Chris Elms, VRSE.works, Two Big Ears, Andrew Melchior and Digital Domain.
+This combination of ultra-high-resolution footage and audio content allows for a truly immersive viewing experience.
+Andrew Thomas Huang directed the video, and the App co-collaborators included: Chris Pike (BBC) and Chris Elms, VRSE.works, Two Big Ears, Andrew Melchior and Digital Domain.
 It was fantastic to work with such a stellar lineup.

-Virtual Reality and digital installations blur the boundaries between the physical and the digital.
+Virtual Reality and digital installations blur the physical and digital boundaries.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the questions to answer in this 21st century in which people live in a hyper-connected society.
-What impact do you predict for them in a not-so-distant future?
+What impact do you predict for them in the not-so-distant future?

 Facebook and Oculus have announced a number of “social VR” features, from experiments to features headed to the Oculus Rift and Samsung Gear VR soon.
 All this shows how central social interaction is to the firm’s plans for virtual reality.

 What is your chief enemy of creativity?